 One major way anyone can make a difference by doing a minor thing is by refusing plastic bags.
 With the amount of amazing street food stalls in Thailand, you will likely find yourself eating out often.
 However, if you find a small stall somewhere without any seating, you will need to take the food away, which usually involves plastic bags.
 Similarly with the many 7/11 stores around the country, you can quickly find yourself in possessions of a dozen plastic bags.

 By using this Thai phrase, you can refuse the plastic bag and either hold your items in your hand or a reusable bag you bring with you.
 This may be one of the best phrases you can use when it comes to sustainability in Thailand.
 This translates more literally to ‘do not put into a bag’, but will work to get your intent across.

-I don’t want a straw – Mai ao lawd – ไม่เอาหลอด
+I don’t want a straw - Mai ao lhod - ไม่เอาหลอด

-Second on the list of items you will likely use a lot of is straws.
+Second, on the list of items, you will likely use a lot of is straws.
 As you may already know, Thailand is hot.
-Because of this, you will find yourself drinking a lot of chilled drink with ice, which are usually served with a plastic straw.
+Because of this, you will find yourself drinking a lot of chilled drinks with ice, which is usually served with a plastic straw.
 Drinks are just as varied and tasty as the food.
 There are avocado smoothies, Thai iced tea, iced latte, sugarcane juice, and everything in between.

 If you want to try these, you may want to think about the environment when using a plastic straw with it.
-Instead, consider using a reusable metal/bamboo straw or drinking it without straw.
-If that is possible, try out this Thai phrase to let them know that a straw is not needed.
-You could also consider order a hot drink too.
+Instead, consider using a reusable metal/bamboo straw or drinking it without a straw.
+If that is possible, try out this Thai phrase to let them know that straw is not needed.
+You could also consider ordering a hot drink too.

 Here are a couple of other tips that will also aid you in making better choices for the Thai landscape.